radarFudan/Awesome-state-space-models/README.md

 ## Neurips 2023
 1. State-space Models with Layer-wise Nonlinearity are Universal Approximators with Exponential Decaying Memory (https://arxiv.org/abs/2309.13414)

+   The authors show that the layer-wise nonlinearity is enough to achieve the universality when the state-space models are multi-layer.

 2. Sparse Modular Activation for Efficient Sequence Modeling (https://arxiv.org/abs/2306.11197)
 3. Laughing Hyena Distillery: Extracting Compact Recurrences from Convolutions (https://arxiv.org/abs/2310.18780)

+   Given a convolution-based Hyena model, the authors want to extract the recurrent weights for the convolution kernel so that the convolution model can be converted into a recurrent models.
+   Method used are based on Hankel matrix SVD.

-4. Structured State Space Models for In-Context Reinforcement Learning (https://arxiv.org/abs/2303.03982)
+5. Structured State Space Models for In-Context Reinforcement Learning (https://arxiv.org/abs/2303.03982)

      We propose a modification to a variant of S4 that enables us to initialise and reset the hidden state in parallel, allowing us to tackle reinforcement learning tasks.
      We show that our modified architecture runs asymptotically faster than Transformers in sequence length and performs better than RNN's on a simple memory-based task.

-5. Convolutional State Space Models for Long-Range Spatiotemporal Modeling (https://arxiv.org/abs/2310.19694)
+6. Convolutional State Space Models for Long-Range Spatiotemporal Modeling (https://arxiv.org/abs/2310.19694)

 ## ICML 2023
 1. Resurrecting Recurrent Neural Networks for Long Sequences (https://icml.cc/virtual/2023/oral/25438)
-2. Hyena Hierarchy: Towards Larger Convolutional Language Models (https://arxiv.org/abs/2302.10866)
+2. Hyena Hierarchy: Towards Larger Convolutional Language Models (https://arxiv.org/abs/2302.10866) [GitHub](https://github.com/HazyResearch/safari)

 ## Before 2023
 1. See [State-spaces](https://github.com/HazyResearch/state-spaces) for [S4](https://arxiv.org/abs/2111.00396), including [HiPPO](https://arxiv.org/abs/2008.07669), [LSSL](https://arxiv.org/abs/2110.13985), [SaShiMi](https://arxiv.org/abs/2202.09729), [DSS](https://arxiv.org/abs/2203.14343), [HTTYH](https://arxiv.org/abs/2206.12037), [S4D](https://arxiv.org/abs/2206.11893), and [S4ND](https://arxiv.org/abs/2210.06583).